alexmi256/gofile-uploader/README.md

   --debug-save-js-locally, --no-debug-save-js-locally
                         Debug option to save the retrieved js file locally.
                         (default: False)
+  --rename-existing, --no-rename-existing
+                        If a file is already found on the remote server but the names differ, rename the file to its local name.
+                        (default: True)
   -c CONNECTIONS, --connections CONNECTIONS
-                        Maximum parallel uploads to do at once. (default: 6) --public, --no-public
+                        Maximum parallel uploads to do at once. (default: 6) --timeout TIMEOUT     Number of seconds before aiohttp times out.
+If a single upload exceed this time it will fail.
+This will depend on internet speed but in best case scenario 5GB requires 300s. (default: 600) --public, --no-public
                         Make all files uploaded public.
 By default they are private and not unsharable. (default: False)